 What am I going to do during orientation?

-From Sunday through Tuesday, you will attend required and optional sessions with all incoming Earlham students.
-You will meet with your faculty adviser to register for classes, meet your roommate and your Resident Assistant, and take a language placement test if applicable.
-Social events, shopping trips and some free time will likely also be scheduled.
+From Friday through Tuesday, you will attend required and optional sessions with all incoming Earlham students.
+You will meet with your faculty adviser to register for your remaining classes, meet your roommate and your Resident Assistant, and take a language placement test if applicable.
+Social events, shopping trips and some free time will also be scheduled.

 Will I be housed in a temporary room during orientation?

 No, you move directly into the room that is assigned to you for Fall Semester by Residence Life.

 Will I have time to go shopping and buy necessities during the orientation week?

 Yes, you will have time to shop and buy necessities.
 Optional shopping trips are included in the schedule and transportation is provided.

 What airport do I need to fly into?

 Please arrive at the Dayton International Airport in Dayton, Ohio (45 minutes from Earlham).
 Members of the NSO committee, who will bring you to campus and help you get settled in your room, are available to meet you at the airport.